-With climate change set to unleash ever more unnatural weather and natural disasters, more cities are turning to artificial intelligence to better build their defences, alert residents to potential impending disasters earlier and power up their response and rescue operations.
-We take a look at how smart software have helped cities to make the right choices in hard times.
+With climate change set to unleash more unnatural weather and natural disasters, cities are turning to artificial intelligence to better build their defences, alert residents earlier and power up their response and rescue operations.
+Smart software can help cities make the right choices in hard times.

 In April 2013, the city of Buenos Aires in Argentina was battered by heavy storms, putting many parts of it underwater and affecting about 350,000 of its residents.
 Part of the problem was an outdated, paper-based system of dispatching drainage maintenance crews that had failed to identify blockages in the city’s storm drains in time, resulting in the disastrous floods.

 Since then, the government has installed sensors in more than 30,000 of the drains and used artificial intelligence (AI) to analyse the collected data about the drains’ level of water and speed of water flow, and to maintain a real-time map of potential blockages.
 Although the city has experienced more and heavier downpours since the 2013 floods, none of them have caused a fraction of the former devastation.

 Cities like Buenos Aires are increasingly turning to such AI systems to combat the rise in extreme weather and natural disasters.
 In the past 20 years, such disasters have inflicted an economic toll of US$2.2 trillion, far more than the US$895 billion in the preceding 20 years, killed 1.3 million people, and displaced and injured another 4.4 billion people, according to the United Nations Office for Disaster Risk Reduction.